farnoux/web2day-2015-browserify-es6/future/README.md

 NODE_ENV=dev gulp
 ```

-Open the index file located in `/public/index.html`
+Then, open the index file located at `/public/index.html`